-Note: Retirement and other employes benefits: Retirement benefit in the form of provident fund is a defined contribution scheme.
-The company has no obligation, other than the contribution payable.
+Note: Retirement and other employee benefits: Retirement benefit in the form of provident fund is a defined contribution scheme.
+The company has no obligation, other than the contribution payable

-The company operates a defined benefit graticity plan in India, which requires contributions to be made to a separately administrated fund,
+The company operates a defined benefit gratuity plan in India, which requires contributions to be made to a separately administered fund.

-The cost of providing benefits under the defined benefit plan is determined using the projected will credit method.
+The cost of providing benefits under the defined benefit plan is determined using the projected unit credit method.